NewGaramond/RAG-Vibe/README.md

-Absolutely—here’s a polished, repo-homepage **README.md** you can drop at the root.
-It’s concise, clear, and executive-friendly while still practical for devs.

----

 # Chatbot RAG — Guarded LangGraph RAG with PDF Ingestion, Image Search & Structured Extraction

 A production-minded Retrieval-Augmented Generation (RAG) stack that ingests PDFs (text **and** figures), protects against prompt-injection, plans tool use, runs a **safe** Python mini-calculator, and maintains lightweight conversational memory.
 Includes an optional module for **structured data extraction** from forms (e.g., person records) with OCR and LLM adjudication.